 - Doesn’t handle sounds when cranked too high

-The Sony STRDH190 is an elegant stereo receiver that lets you enjoy the pristine sound quality in a good-looking package that will make it fit with pretty much any audio system.
+The Sony STRDH190 is an elegant and probably the best receiver for Bose speakers that lets you enjoy the pristine sound quality in a good-looking package that will make it fit with pretty much any audio system.

 You aren’t limited to using it just on your Bose speakers since the Bluetooth connectivity lets you use it with pretty much anything that has an audio output.